DessimozLab/SIBBiodiversityBioinformatics2025/README.md

 * Define orthology, paralogy and their subtypes
 * Retrieve orthology information from the OMA database
 * Map sequences quickly to their Hierarchical Orthologous Groups
+* Perform gene annotation quality control with OMArk
 * Infer orthologs on custom genomes using the FastOMA pipeline
 * Construct and interpret phylogenetic species trees using OMA data

 ## Course lectures

-The pdf for the slides of the course can be found [here](https://github.com/DessimozLab/SIBBiodiversityBioinformatics2025/blob/main/Biodiversity%20bioinformatics%202024.pdf).
+The pdf for the slides of the course can be found [here] (https://github.com/DessimozLab/SIBBiodiversityBioinformatics2025/blob/main/Biodiversity%20bioinformatics%202024.pdf). ***TO DO SUNDAY NIGHT***

 ## The OMA Academy